loganwishartcraig/Bundy.lol/README.md

 # Bundy.lol

+*NOTE:* This project is no longer under active development.

 Bundy.lol is a full-stack JavaScript application allowing users to create and join groups to which they can post common tasks for completion by group members.

 Technologies used include